 A SIPP is simply a Personal Pension but with wider investment powers.
-A transfer to a SIPP is an option to those living abroad as well as those based in the UK, as well as those who are living abroad, to go ahead with a pension transfer.
+A transfer to a SIPP is an option for those living abroad, as well as those based in the UK, to go ahead with a pension transfer.
 If you transfer your benefits to a SIPP, the benefits will still be subject to UK pension regulations.

 Find out more about full SIPPs low cost SIPPs and hybrid SIPPs.